MichalOpoka/ecfr/cfr/title-14-Aeronautics-Space/chapter-I-Federal-Aviation-Administration-Department-Transportation/subchapter-A-Definitions-General-Requirements/part-5-Safety-Management-Systems/subpart-B-Safety-Policy/section-5.23.md

 ##### § 5.23 Safety accountability and authority. #####

-Link to an amendment published at 89 FR 33106, Apr.
-26, 2024.

-(a) The certificate holder must define accountability for safety within the organization's safety policy for the following individuals:
+(a) Any person required to have an SMS under this part must define in its safety policy the accountability for safety of the following individuals:

 (1) Accountable executive, as described in § 5.25.